-For details, see "Check Controller connection" on page 46.
+For details, see Check Controller connection.

 Set the environment variables

 Note: This topic is applicable only if you ran the load generator Setup wizard without using a source (or "dot") command.
 If you used these commands, there is no need to perform any of the procedures described below.